yokawasa/azure-search-ta/README.md

 To enjoy text analysis using this command, you must create an Azure Search service in the Azure Portal.
 Please follow the instrucftion below:
  * [Create a service](https://azure.microsoft.com/en-us/documentation/articles/search-create-service-portal/)

 Once the Azure search account is created, add Azure Search service name and API Key to the following search.conf file.
-Regarding API Key, an admin key must be added instead of a query key as the Text Analyze API request requires an admin key.
+Regarding API Key, an admin key must be added instead of a query key as the Analyze API request requires an admin key.

 ```
 # Azure Search Service Name ( never put space before and after = )